Special Job Search:

 The successful candidate will bring the following qualifications and attributes:

 - Interpersonal effectiveness.
-Evidence of energy, drive and initiative, in combination with a track record of building and maintaining strong, collaborative, trusting relationships, will enhance the candidate.
-The ideal candidate will be a person whose personal strengths will contribute to the building of a strong, unified team.
-The new AVP will need to work effectively and comfortably with persons at all levels both within and outside ERAU, building and maintaining positive relationships.
+Evidence of energy, drive and initiative — in combination with a track record of building and maintaining strong, collaborative, trusting relationships — will enhance the candidate.
+The ideal candidate will be a person whose personal strengths will contribute to the building of a strong, unified Human Resources team.
+The new V.P. will need to work effectively and comfortably with persons at all levels (both within and outside of ERAU), building and maintaining positive relationships.

 - Management effectiveness.
-The new AVP will be a proven, decisive, highly skilled manager, collaborative in management style, respectful of alternative points of view and comfortable in a collegial environment.
-The AVP will mentor staff and build and lead high performing teams.
+The new V.P. will be a proven, decisive, highly skilled manager, collaborative in management style, respectful of alternative points of view and comfortable in a collegial environment.
+The V.P. will mentor staff and build and lead high performing teams.

-Bachelor’s degree in Marketing or Public Relations with 10 years of senior management experience is required.
-Master’s degree is preferred.
+Master’s degree in Human Resources or Business Administration, with 10 years of senior management experience.
+SHRM certification is required.

 ERAU is the world’s oldest, largest and most prestigious university specializing in aviation and aerospace.
 It is recognized as a premier educational institution and a global leader in teaching the science, practice and business of aviation, aerospace and engineering.